valzgit/BBPathology/README.md

 # BBPathology
-Quiz app in Kotlin for increasing knowlege in pathology
+Quiz app in Kotlin made to increase knowlege in pathology